Medicine Buddha Statue of Lapis Lazuli Light

 12 Great Vows of Medicine Buddha

-The Medicine Buddha Sutra tells the story of the Medicine Buddha as a bodhisattva yearning for enlightenment.
-As a bodhisattva, Medicine Buddha made 12 great vows to the faithful who only need say his name.
+The Medicine Buddha Sutra tells the story of the Medicine Buddha as a Bodhisattva yearning for enlightenment.
+As a Bodhisattva, Medicine Buddha made 12 great vows to the faithful who only need say his name.

 Indeed, devotees who recited the Medicine Buddha prayer (his name or mantra) could cure all forms of physical, mental and spiritual suffering.
 Additionally, the Medicine Buddha goes on to promise devotees riches and even redemption for use of witchcraft with evil intent.

-The Medicine Buddha Practice
+The Medicine Buddha Mantra Meaning

 “oṃ bhaiṣajye bhaiṣajye bhaiṣajya-samudgate svāhā.”